BIM4Ren/DataModel/README.md

 ### The Product layer

 The product layer is made of taxonomies extracted from the IFC4 standard, to categorize building products.
 - the distributionelement ontology contains a type hierarchy for HVAC systems and monitoring devices.
+The HVACElements is an extension of distributionelement.
 - the buildingelement ontology contains a type hierarchy for building products.
+The B4R-BuildingElements is an extension of buildingelement.
 - the domesticappliance ontology contains a type hierarchy for domestic appliances.

-Each of this taxonomies was extended, potentially into ontologies, adding properties that are specific to some of the concepts described.
+Each of these taxonomies can be extended, potentially into ontologies, adding properties that are specific to some of the concepts described.

 ### The Domain layer

 The domain layer contains ontologies for each specific domain.
 They can be associated to Property sets in the IFC standard.
 The different domains identified are:
-- thermal: to model thermal properties of the different building assets.
+- thermal: to model thermal properties of the different building assets (i.e. enveloppe parts, thermal zones, heating/cooling systems...)
-- electrical: to model properties of electrical components.
+- electrical: to model properties of electrical components (i.e. those that can produce, consume, store... electricity).
-- manufacturer properties
+- manufacturer properties, so as to refer to the manufacturer and the branding references.
-- fluid-related properties.
+- fluid-related properties: flow rates, volumes, pressure, capacities...
+- spatial properties such as orientation, dimensions...